yclas/guides/docs/Appearance-set-up-infinite-ads.md

 # How to setup infinite ads?

-**Infinite ads**  is a feature we introduced to our *latest release* 2.1.4.
  With this feature activated you can  **see ads will be loading automatically**  whenever the user scrolls down, without the need to click on a page number or next page.

 **To activate infinite scroll**  follow the next steps: